meganomic/megamonic/README.md

 ## Build instructions for 64bit Arch
 I think this is what is needed but I'm not sure.

-Other than Rust you need these packages.
+Other than Rust-nightly you need these packages.
 Requirements: `glibc`, `gcc-libs` and`lm_sensors`
 Optional GPU support: `nvidia-utils`